 my dad said if i have to fill in a form after what we have just gone through you can keep them he never sent for them and also he allowed me to ask for his warrant but he said never send for my

 medals and i his son said ,ok never, and i never will, he then went back to wade and sons of Wath to finish his apprenticeship

-As a person with operational experience I know that W/O Dixon's symplistic log book reports conceal a tour full of danger, excitment, tension and luck.
+As a person with operational experience I know that W/O Dixon's simplistic log book reports conceal a tour full of danger, excitement, tension and luck.

 It beggars belief how they avoided being shot down by 7 JU88s when the pilots of these enemy fighters claimed, or should I say, boasted, that no bomber ever survived after they made contact.